-RSPG recommends the end of second quarter of 2025 as an adequate date in order to reach sufficient common understanding on what scenario will be chosen and the respective next procedural steps.
+RSPG recommends the end of second quarter of 2025 as an adequate date in order to reach sufficient common understanding on which scenario will be chosen and the respective next procedural steps.
 All efforts should be done in that regard.

-RSPG recommends a band segmentation, with the focus on a limited number of options when considering the future common scenario.
-This possible segmentation of the 2x30 MHz available spectrum is provided aiming for an EU-wide common scenario.
+RSPG recommends a band segmentation, with the focus on a limited number of options.
+This possible segmentation of the 2x30 MHz available spectrum is provided aiming for an EU-wide common scenario, also taking into account the elements in Recommendation 3.